-In June 2016, we received additional installment payments, including an annual charge, from PDVSA Gas relating to the 2012 sale of our and our joint ventures' previously nationalized assets of \$19.3 million and \$5.2 million, respectively.
 In July 2016, we received an additional installment payment, including an annual charge, from PDVSA Gas relating to the 2012 sale of our previously nationalized assets of \$19.5 million.
-As we have not recognized amounts payable to us by PDVSA Gas relating to the 2012 sale of our and our joint ventures' previously nationalized assets as a receivable but rather as income in the periods such payments are received, the installment payments received in June 2016 and July 2016 relating to our and our joint ventures' previously nationalized assets will be recognized as income from discontinued operations and equity in income of non-consolidated affiliates, respectively, in the second and third quarter of 2016.
-Pursuant to the separation and distribution agreement, a notional amount corresponding to the cash we received from the PDVSA Gas installment payments were transferred to Archrock in June 2016 and July 2016.
-The transfer of cash will be recognized as a reduction to stockholders' equity in the second and third quarter of 2016.
+As we have not recognized amounts payable to us by PDVSA Gas relating to the 2012 sale of our previously nationalized assets as a receivable but rather as income in the periods such payments are received, the installment payments received in July 2016 relating to our previously nationalized assets will be recognized as income from discontinued operations in the third quarter of 2016.
+Pursuant to the separation and distribution agreement, a notional amount corresponding to the cash we received from the PDVSA Gas installment payments were transferred to Archrock in July 2016.
+The transfer of cash will be recognized as a reduction to stockholders' equity in the third quarter of 2016.